-The number of committees is as stated in Article 13 of the Articles of Association of Dynasty Ceramic Public Company Limited which stipulates that the Baord of Directors shall be consist of not less than 5 directors as of December 31, 2021.
-The Board consisting of 11 directors in accordance with the Company's Articles of Association, consistinf of 6 non-executive directors (55%) of the total number of directors and 5 executive directors (45%) of the total number of directors as 1 female director (9%) as the following list.
+The number of committees is as stated in Article 13 of the Articles of Association of Dynasty Ceramic Public Company Limited which stipulates that the Baord of Directors shall be consist of not less than 5 directors as of December 31, 2023.
+The Board consisting of 11 directors in accordance with the Company's Articles of Association, consist of 6 non-executive directors (55%) of the total number of directors and 5 executive directors (45%) of the total number of directors, 4 Independent directors (45%) of total number of directors as 1 female director (9%) as the following list.

-No. Name Of Directors Position Type of director Authorized Signatory (1) According to company's certificate Non- Executive Executive YES NO 1 Mr. Trakul Winitnaiyapak Independent Director / Chairman √ √ 2 Gen. Yuthasak Sasiprapha Independent Director / Chairman of Audit Committee √ √ 3 Mr. Surasak Kosiyajinda Independent Director / Audit Committee √ √ 4 Mr. Siripong Tinnarat Independent Director / Audit Committee √ √ 5 Mr.Totsaporn Banyongwate Independent Director / Audit Committee √ √ 6 Mr. ChaiyasithViriyamettakul Director √ √ 7 Mr. Monrak Saengsastra Director /VP of the Board √ √ 8 Mr. Maruth Saengsastra Director / CEO √ √ 9 Mr. Jaruwat Traithavil Director √ √ 10 Mr. Chanin Suppapinyopong Director √ √ 11 Ms. Somruthai Boonyarit Director √ √
+No. Name Of Directors Author Signato Accordi compa certifio ory (1) ng to ny's Non- Executive Executive YES NO 1 Mr. Trakul Winitnaiyapak Independent Director / Chairman √ √ 2 Gen. Yuthasak Sasiprapha Independent Director / Chairman of Audit Committee √ √ 3 Mr. Surasak Kosiyajinda Independent Director / Audit Committee √ √ 4 Mr. Siripong Tinnarat Independent Director / Audit Committee √ √ 5 Mr.Totsaporn Banyongwate Independent Director / Audit Committee √ √ 6 Mr. ChaiyasithViriyamettakul Director √ √ 7 Mr. Monrak Saengsastra Director /VP of the Board √ √ 8 Mr. Maruth Saengsastra Director / CEO √ √ 9 Mr. Jaruwat Traithavil Director √ √ 10 Mr. Chanin Suppapinyopong Director √ √ 11 Ms. Somruthai Boonyarit Director √ √

-(1) Two directors jointly sign together with the company seal, have authority to bind the company according to the certificate Department of Business Development Ministry of Commerce Information as of December 15, 2022.
+(1) Two directors jointly sign together with the company seal, have authority to bind the company according to the certificate Department of Business Development Ministry of Commerce Information as of December 19, 2023.

-With Mr.Roongroj Saengsastra as the advisor to the Baord of Directors and Ms.Cattleya Saengsastra as the company Secretary.
+With Mr.Roongroj Saengsastra as the advisor to the Baord of Directors.